corda/corda-docs-portal/content/en/platform/corda/5.2/application-networks/creating/mgm/virtual-node.md

 # Create a Virtual Node for the MGM

 You can create a virtual node using the POST method of the [/api/v5_2/virtualnode endpoint](../../../reference/rest-api/openapi.html#tag/Virtual-Node-API/operation/post_virtualnode).
+By default, this endpoint configures the node to connect to the standard Corda-managed virtual note databases.
+Alternatively, if you are [using your own virtual node databases]({{< relref "../../../deploying-operating/vnodes/bring-your-own-db.md" >}}), you can specify the connection strings as parameters in the request body.
 The following sections describe how to use this method:

 * [Create a Virtual Node on Linux or macOS](#create-a-virtual-node-on-linux-or-macos)
 * [Create a Virtual Node on Windows](#create-a-virtual-node-on-windows)